The Norwood and Newton Settlement

 Completeness of Application: Trustees explicitly review only “fully completed applications.”
 Incomplete submissions will not be considered, so ensure all required information and documentation is provided.

 Christian Values: For the Small Grants Scheme supporting Havering charities, demonstrating Christian values is essential.
-Make clear connections between your organization's mission and Christian principles.
+Make clear connections between your organisation's mission and Christian principles.

-Realistic Funding Requests: Recent grants have ranged from £1,500 to £30,000, averaging around £17,000 per grant based on 2022/23 figures (£326,000 across 19 grants).
+Realistic Funding Requests: Grants typically range from £1,500 to £30,000, averaging around £17,000 per grant based on 2022/23 figures (£326,000 across 19 grants).
 Tailor your request to fit within this range and be specific about how Settlement funding will be used within a larger capital project.

 Key Takeaways for Grant Writers